freeipa/freeipa/workshop.rst

   Realm name:     IPADEMO.LOCAL

   BIND DNS server will be configured to serve IPA domain with:
   Forwarders:       No forwarders
+  Forward policy:   only
-  Reverse zone(s):  33.168.192.in-addr.arpa.
+  Reverse zone(s):  No reverse zone

   Continue to configure the system with these values? [no]: yes